Try

 Well-Integrated

-An AWS CMS needs to have native integrations with AWS services, especially Amazon EC2, EKS, S3, Elasticsearch, CloudFront, Elemental Media Services, and the other services depending on the type of digital experience applications that are powered by the CMS.
-Many CMS’ can run on AWS, but the out-of-the-box integrations of an AWS CMS enable it to leverage these cloud services without additional development work and maintenance.
+An AWS CMS needs to have native integrations with AWS services, especially Amazon EC2, EKS, S3, Opensearch, CloudFront, Elemental Media Services, and other services, depending on the type of digital experience applications the CMS powers.
+Many CMSs can run on AWS, but the out-of-the-box integrations of an AWS CMS enable it to leverage these cloud services without additional development work and maintenance.

 Read More: Crafter Cloud: A Fully Managed CMS On Amazon Elastic Kubernetes Services